Red Sox vs. Padres Player Props Betting Odds

 Bogaerts Stats

 - Xander Bogaerts has seven doubles, six home runs, 23 walks and 16 RBI (44 total hits).
-He has swiped four bases.
+He's also swiped four bases.

 Bogaerts Recent Games